 Course requirements include watching Online Audio/Video Lectures; listening to recorded terminology; reading assigned casebooks and outlines; and taking quizzes, midterms and final examinations.

 Since Northwestern California University is a member of The Center for Computer-Assisted Legal Instruction (CALI), all of the materials on the CALI website are available to NWCULaw students.
-This includes over 950 lessons written by faculty from other U.S. law schools.
+This includes over 1,000 interactive legal tutorials written by faculty from other U.S. law schools.
 The lessons use a variety of formats and methods for teaching doctrine, analysis and critical thinking skills.

 CALI is a U.S. 501(c) (3) non-profit consortium of law schools that researches and develops computer-mediated legal instruction and supports institutions and individuals using technology and distance learning in legal education.
 It was established in June 1982 by the University of Minnesota Law School and Harvard Law School to expand upon a collaboration involving the development of computer-based exercises for use in law school curriculum, and in the development of a computer network for sharing these exercises.